bjornbredesen/gnocis/README.md

         - IUPAC nucleotide motifs
         - Position Weight Matrices
         - *k*-mer spectra
+ * Feature networks
+    * Directed acyclic graphs of features
+    * Transformations of feature sets: filtering; concatenation; scaling; square; ...
+    * Feature network nodes for constructing models
+    * Application to sequences
+ * Optionally integrates with established packages
+    * Numpy – for integration with external methods
+    * Pandas – for integration with external methods
+    * Scikit-learn – for extended analyses and classic machine learning
+    * TensorFlow – for neural networks
+    * Jupyter Notebooks – for interactive and reproducible analysis and modelling
  * Easy to use
  * Objects are represented by classes, with human-readable descriptions
  * Optimized with Cython